-Below you can find a complete list of Irish animals.
-We currently track 145 animals in Ireland and are adding more every day!
+Below you can find a complete list of types of animals in Ireland.
+We currently track 212 animals in the country and add more every day!

 Toward the end of the last Ice Age, some 2.6 million years ago, rising sea levels cut Ireland off from the European mainland.
-This led to the evolution of some uniquely adapted animals on the Emerald Isle.
+This led to the evolution of some uniquely adapted animals on the Emerald Isle, Ireland’s nickname for its immense greenery.
 Twenty-six terrestrial mammals are native to Ireland, including the Irish hare, the Irish stoat, the Irish grey partridge, and ten species of bats.
 Though well over 450 unique bird species call Ireland home for at least part of the year, all but two of these species are migratory.

 Far more animal species flourished in Ireland throughout the Ice Age, including the wooly mammoth, the wild horse, the Irish elk (also called giant deer), and a brown bear species thought by biologists to be an ancestor to today’s polar bear.
 It’s likely that predatory human hunting contributed to these animals’ extinction.

 The Official National Animal of Ireland

 There’s some controversy over Ireland’s national animal.
 Many people think it should be the Irish elk; however, this species is extinct.

 The next best choice is the Irish hare, which is the only lagomorph native to Ireland.
 Irish hares are significantly larger than rabbits, weighing as much as 8 pounds.
 They’re famous for the predatory boxing behavior they display during early spring as part of their mating rituals.
 It’s likely that the famous March hare in “Alice in Wonderland” was intended to be an Irish hare.